kaitech-The-Construct/theConstruct/application_layer/app/README.md

 - **Database Models**: Represent the application's data structure.
 - **Schemas**: Pydantic models to define the structure of request and response data for validation and serialization.
 - **Dependencies**: Reusable dependencies for injecting database sessions and current user information.
-- **Utilities**: Functions and helpers that are commonly used across the application for tasks like token generation or HTML sanitization.
+- **Utilities**: Functions and helpers that are commonly used across the application.

 ## Key Files